vxio/identity/docs/README.md

 ## Purpose

 Identity is one of a trio of services that handle authentication in the system.
-Identities purpose is to manage the details of the user and finalize the authentication flow once they have verified the person logging in is a member of the system.
+Identity's purpose is to manage the details of the user and finalize the authentication flow once they have verified the person logging in is a member of the system.

 Once the identity has been authenticated or registered the user will be given a JWT that lasts for a period of time.
 This JWT is only usable on the domain they logged into and only from their same IP.